ipb-halle/MetFrag/projects/metfragcl/index.md

 </div>
 <p><p>

 It is possible to adjust the weights.
-For example, several reference scores can be retrieved from ChemSpider, which can be weighted to form a total score of 1:
+For example, several reference scores can be retrieved from ChemSpider, which can be weighted to form a combined reference score total of maximum 1 (total score maximum 2):

 <div class="code">
   <table>